OpenComs/device_abp1/docs.md

 # ABP1 (Analog beltpack 1)

-The ABP1 is a straightforward and reliable beltpack for seamless communication in professional settings.
+The ABP1 is a straightforward and reliable beltpack intercom for seamless communication.
+This beltpack uses the 2 wire partyline interface.

 ## Concept
 The ABP1 was designed for simplicity.
 It provides users with a compact and lightweight device that seamlessly integrates into OpenComs partyline analog system.
-The ABP1 serves as a great starting point for DIY enthusiasts, hobbyists, and developers looking to build their own analog beltpack for partyline intercom systems.
+The ABP1 serves as a great starting point for anyone looking to build and/or extend their own analog beltpack for partyline intercom systems.

 The idea was to create a "as simple as possible" starting point for future versions.
 For example instead of the typicall 4-pin XLR found on beltbacks for headsets, the APB1 uses two 3.5mm jacks.
-Here are some other differences
+Here are some other differences:

 The intercom is composed of: